tonethar/IGME-430-Spring-2021/projects/project-1.md

 6) Must have this "chromeinspect" script for debugging:

-    - `"chromeinspect": "node --inspect ./src/index.js & echo \"Now in DEBUG mode.
-Head to 'chrome://inspect'\""`
+    - `"chromeinspect": "echo \"Now in DEBUG mode.
+Head to 'chrome://inspect'\" & node --inspect ./src/index.js"`
     - I will test this by typing `npm run chromeinspect`

 7) Other code standards: